abhiyaantrix/coding-challenges/README.md

 ## Code coverage

-Code coverage is supported by [simplecov gem](https://github.com/simplecov-ruby/simplecov) and can be found in [coverage](coverage/index.html) folder after executing specs
+Ruby Code coverage is supported by [simplecov gem](https://github.com/simplecov-ruby/simplecov) and can be found in [coverage-rspec](coverage-rspec/index.html) folder after executing specs

+TypeScript Code coverage is supported by [Jest](https://jestjs.io/) and can be found in [coverage-jest](coverage-jest/index.html) folder after executing specs

 ## Exercises